phatak-dev/blog/_posts/2015-04-06-handling-empty-rdd-in-spark-streaming.md

 The above code generates empty files for empty batches.
 If you have many empty batches, unnecessarily too many empty folders will be created.

-We can avoid this by check is a given RDD is empty RDD.
+We can avoid this by checking, is a given RDD is empty RDD.

 {% highlight scala %}
  if(!rdd.partitions.isEmpty)
    rdd.saveAsTextFile(outputDir)
 {% endhighlight %}

 The empty rdd has no partitions.
-Using this logic, we can only write to HDFS if there are partitions available, otherwise we just ignore it.
+Using this logic, we check for partition array of RDD.
+If partition array is empty, then its an EmptyRDD.
+This way we can avoid saving empty batches to HDFS.